098devendrasharma/SQL-L-1/README.md

 ## Normalization

 **Definition:** **Database normalization** is the design principle of organizing data to minimize redundancy and improve data integrity.
 It typically involves dividing data into multiple related tables and defining relationships between them.
-As freeCodeCamp describes: normalization “entails organizing a database into several tables in order to reduce redundancy” and helps avoid duplicates and maintain integrity[\[9\]](https://www.freecodecamp.org/news/database-normalization-1nf-2nf-3nf-table-examples/#:~:text=Database%20normalization%20is%20a%20database,an%20organized%20and%20consistent%20way).
+As freeCodeCamp describes: normalization “entails organizing a database into several tables in order to reduce redundancy” and helps avoid duplicates and maintain integrity.

 * **1NF (First Normal Form):** Each table cell must hold atomic (indivisible) values, and each record must be unique.
 No repeating groups or multiple values in a single field.